About bibliotecas

 We don't hide it, so you don't have to guess.

-Every guide is first drafted by an AI model we've tuned over many iterations, then read word-by-word by a human editor who removes clichés, adds specific examples, and corrects factual errors — and only then does it get published.
-The full account is on the home page footer and on each book page; the short version is the next paragraph.
+Every guide is first drafted by an AI model we've tuned over many iterations, then read by a human editor who removes clichés, adds specific examples, and corrects factual errors — and only then does it get published.

 Our specific trade-off:

-- Structure from AI — so every book gets covered from the same ten angles
+1. Structure from AI — so every book gets covered from the same eight angles, with the same consistency

-- Judgment from humans — "is it worth your time," "who it's for," "which translation," all written by an editor
+2. Judgment from humans — "is it worth your time," "who it's for," "which translation," all decided by an editor

-- Facts double-checked — every claim is verified against Open Library, the publisher's own page, or a major reference
+3. Facts double-checked — claims are verified against Open Library, the publisher's own page, or a major reference

-- Fix it when you tell us — every page has a "report an issue" link, and we commit to fixing within 48 hours
+5. Fix it when you tell us — every page has a feedback link, and we commit to fixing within 48 hours

 What we don't do

-- ❌ Affiliate links of any kind in MVP (we'll figure out revenue later)
+• ❌ Affiliate links of any kind for now (we'll figure out revenue later)

 What we always do

-- ✅ Respond to DMCA / copyright concerns within 24 hours
+• ✅ Respond to DMCA / copyright concerns within 24 hours (dmca@bibliotecas.space)

 Contact